sabifo4/LUCA-divtimes/01_PAML/03_MCMCtree_nonbraced/README.md

 ### Submit jobs in an HPC (posterior)

-Now that we have verified that there are no issues between the user-specified prior and the effective prior, we can run `MCMCtree` when sampling from the posterior.
+Now that we have verified that there are no issues between the calibration densities and the marginal densities, we can run `MCMCtree` when sampling from the posterior.
 We will do these analyses under the GBM and ILN relaxed-clock models using the code snippet below:

 ```sh
 # Now, go to directory `LUCAdup_arcsin/pipeline_MCMCtree_nonbraced/GBM` dir on your HPC